aaronstanek/PythonPasswordUtility/README.md

 - `ar` = `ulnrs`, all the characters, except those which are likely to be banned (84 characters)
 - `z` = `ulnp`, all the characters, except spaces (94 characters)
 - `zr` = `ulnr`, all the characters, except spaces, and those which are likely to be banned (83 characters)

+The shorthands are case sensitive; they must all be lowercase.

 **Example:**